 As with any property purchase, the larger your deposit, the more competitive the interest rates you’ll have access to, which could save you thousands over the life of the mortgage.
 When purchasing a personally owned property into a limited company, it is possible to use the property’s equity as all or part of that deposit.

 If you own a number of buy to let properties, you may be able to boost your deposit by remortgaging and capital raising from another property (depending on the equity it holds).
 If you think this might be an option for you, we can do a free buy to let portfolio review and thoroughly investigate your investment options.

 Early Repayment Charges (ERCs)

 The majority of buy to let mortgages have ERC periods, meaning that should you want to break from that mortgage early, you’ll need to pay a percentage of the capital still owed.
 These usually last until the end of the fixed period of the interest rate i.e., a five-year fixed rate will usually incur five-years of ERCs.

 To avoid this charge, most of our clients looking to incorporate, wait till the ERC period on the existing personal buy to let mortgage is about to expire.
 However, depending on your circumstances, it can sometimes be cheaper, in the long run, to break from a current rate, despite the ERCs.
 It will depend entirely on your tax position (seek professional tax advice!) and the limited company rates available to you.
 So, don’t completely write off incorporating now just because you are still within your ERC period.

-It is worth bearing in mind, that your circumstances dictate your eligibility for a particular product, so you may not always be able to save on all of the points above.
-But whatever your circumstances we will work to achieve the best rate for you and will always take into consideration your particular preferences.
+It’s worth bearing in mind that your circumstances dictate your eligibility for a particular product, so you may not be able to save on all the points above.
+Rest assured, whatever your circumstances, we will work to achieve the best rate for you and always consider your preferences.